inbll/mqtt/README.md

-# mqtt broker
+# Mqtt broker

-基于swoole实现的mqtt broker，不建议在正式环境中使用。
+Based on swoole on mqtt broker，not recommended for use in a product environment.

-# 未实现
+# Problem
-1. publish消息的保留以及未来的订阅分发（RETAIN）
+1. Publish retain;
-2. 主题订阅分发的效率不行
+2. Topic subscription allocation is not efficient；
-3. 未压测
+3. Not tested。

-## 要求
+## Require

 PHP >= ^7.1